lacerbi/web-txt2img/README.md

 ## Requirements

-- Modern browser.
-For WebGPU path, a WebGPU‑enabled browser (Chrome/Edge) and compatible GPU.
+- Modern WebGPU‑enabled browser (Chrome/Edge 113+, or browsers with WebGPU support) and compatible GPU.
 - No server required — all inference runs in the browser.

 ## Install